Germano Mosconi: Biography

 As of February 2005, Mosconi worked as a member of the Hellas Verona football club's staff, but he later left this position in August of the same year.

-Mosconi died in Verona on March 1, 2012 at the age of 79, following a lengthy illness.
+Mosconi died in Verona on 1 March 2012 at the age of 79, following a lengthy illness.

-He was buried two days later on March 3, 2012.
+He was buried two days later on 3 March 2012 in the cemetery of Pavia.